 So what happens when you want to know which bug bit you overnight?
 Read on to know how to identify bed bugs and what bugs are mistaken for bed bugs.

 Just because you suspect bed bugs have taken a bite at you doesn’t actually mean that you have bed bugs!

 Yes, your skin might be dotted in red itchy welts, and you’ve seen tiny red-brown bugs creeping on your mattress.
 But are you positive it’s bed bugs?
 Bed bugs can be mistaken with a variety of other bugs.

-For you to formulate a good action plan, you first need to understand which kind of bug you are dealing with.
-The last thing you want is to spend money on an exterminator, and yet it’s something you can easily handle.
+For you to formulate a good action plan for bed bug treatment or something else, you first need to understand which kind of bug you are dealing with.
+The last thing you want is to spend money on an exterminator in NY or wherever you are, and yet it’s something you can easily handle.

 So how do you know the tiny bugs in your bed are not bed bugs?
-To answer this, you first have to have an idea of how bed bugs look like!
+To answer this, you first have to have an idea of what bed bugs look like!